 Before venturing into the solutions, it’s essential to understand the complex relationship between urban design and crime.
 The way a city or neighborhood is structured can either deter or encourage crime.
 Poorly lit streets, abandoned buildings, and vacant lots can become havens for illegal activities.
 However, a well-designed public space can promote safety, security, and social interaction, thereby reducing the fear of crime.

-A lire aussi : What Are the Latest Trends in Advanced Robotics for Manufacturing?
+Sujet a lire : What Are the Latest Trends in Advanced Robotics for Manufacturing?

 Urban design can have a direct impact on crime rates.
 Well-maintained, lively, and accessible public spaces discourage criminal activities by increasing the chance that a potential offender might be seen.
 Conversely, deteriorating, vacant, or poorly lit areas can become hot spots for crimes due to the lack of natural surveillance.